 Denounced by some as The Worst Movie To Ever Win Best Picture, this a matter of opinion and shouldn’t apply anyway to something this old.
 Why not award a historic first, which The Broadway Melody certainly was/still is.
 Did they like it in 1929?
 Well, The New York Daily News began their review with “Zowie!,” praise upward from there.
 There had not so far been such a pro-job of a talkie.
 Metro knew that and crowed accordingly.
 Their souvenir book for The Broadway Melody (yours for a quarter in the lobby) had a page headed “The Quality Talking Picture,” which minced no words: “not a talking picture scene … was “shot” … until months of painstaking production under expert supervision made it apparent that everything was in readiness to produce dialogue films technically and artistically as good as the best silent dramas.”
 Florid to a fault, as was most studio handouts, but also a rag on Warner Bros. for “haste-make-waste” in rabid pursuit of sound from 1926.
 Metro waited, bided time, let rivals test viewer patience with inferior product.
 The Broadway Melody would demonstrate how things could be done where highest standards were applied.
 February 1, 1929 open at Broadway’s Astor Theatre settled any question that talkies were here to stay.

 First impression being critical, Leo tech staffers sifted everything but the carpet (maybe that too) at the Astor and West Coast host Grauman’s to rid both of gremlins that may upset smooth presentation.
 Not for Metro was synch bumps and speaker gaffes that sent many a patron home disgruntled.
 These shows had to be perfect to a tee, word-of-mouth never so critical as now.
 “Two great sound stages at Culver City” were devoted to The Broadway Melody and talkers to come.
-Silents weren’t done for, of course, not yet anyway.
+Silents weren’t done for, not yet anyway.
 Too many small venues needed them, so Leo got out a voiceless version of The Broadway Melody, which had Broadway, but no melodies, lest those supplied by piano tinklers in hick houses not yet wired.
 Ones of us in the wilds were resigned to urban keys being a most vital source of life blood to filmmakers.
 We were lucky, in fact, that they let us see their output at all.
 As to impact on Gotham, the real Broadway that is, movies laid a haymaker.
 Given song and dance, and at such bargain admission, why buy tickets to plays and revues aimed more at high hats/deep pockets?
 But then modest vaudeville took its lick, a TKO on grand and organized scale.
 Cheering was now sole province of film folk, for they had drubbed all of entertainment rivals and need only pick bones for what performers they could use.

 Bessie Love Plies Variety Trade Ahead of Her Broadway Melody Casting